syncfusion-content/flutter-docs/Flutter/datagrid/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Create an instance of `DataGridSource` and set this object to the `source` property of `SfDataGrid`.
+Create an instance of the `DataGridSource` and set this object to the `source` property of the `SfDataGrid`.

 {% tabs %}
 {% highlight Dart %}